 A downloadable PDF version may be accessed by clicking this link.

-With interest rates near historic lows, future bond market returns are likely to be challenged, especially for longer-term bonds.
-We prefer intermediate-term bonds, high-yield bonds, core real estate, and other alternative income sources.
+With interest rates moving higher, future bond market returns will be challenged, especially for longer-term bonds.
+We prefer intermediate-term bonds, high yield bonds, core real estate, and private credit in this environment.

 Post-COVID Investment Themes

-Global interest rates will remain lower for longer.
-This supports higher valuations for risky, long-duration assets like growth stocks, large IPOs, and real estate.
+Global real interest rates will remain close to zero, supporting higher valuations for risky, long-duration assets like growth stocks and real estate.